River Don, Tyne and Wear

 The River Don is a 15.4 km long tributary of the River Tyne in Tyne and Wear, North East England.

 It rises near Springwell and flows east for about 6 km, then turns north.
 At the Brockley Whins Metro station, it flows through a culvert before flowing out at Monkton.
-It flows under the Jarrow Bridge and meets the river Tyne at Jarrow.
+It flows under the Jarrow Bridge and meets the River Tyne at Jarrow.
 For much of its length in the upper section, it is the boundary between Gateshead and Sunderland.

-Tributaries of the Don include the Monkton Burn, a 2.5 miles long Burn which has its source at Fellgate.
+Tributaries of the Don includes the Bede's Burn, Monkton Burn, Calfclose Burn, Station Burn, Usworth Burn, and Whittle Burn.

+The River Don's mouth was altered in the mid-20th century, and a remnant still remains to the old course near the mouth.